coralSLover® FAQ

 PayPal, debit/credit card, Apple Pay…

-There are no limits on any orders.
-Special orders are available—contact us with details and leave a note for preferences.
-Orders over $250 qualify for free overnight shipping via FedEx or USPS.
+There are no limits on items on any orders and and pay one shipping price.
+Orders over $250 qualify for free overnight shipping via FedEx or UPS, and USPS.

 Do you combine orders?

 Yes.
-We combine orders, including adding items the next day if the original order hasn’t shipped yet.
+We combine orders, including adding items if the original order hasn’t shipped yet.
 You can combine items from Amazon, eBay, Etsy, TikTok, or Temu.
 At checkout, choose the “Combine with Existing Order” option to add items and save on shipping.
 This option must be selected at checkout.

 Do you provide advice for reef beginners?